Single Subject Teaching Credential

 Be an expert teacher in your subject

 The Single Subject Teaching Credential at HNU will train you to teach in urban schools, be they public or charter school settings.
 You’ll find an inclusive environment that celebrates diversity in ethnic and cultural backgrounds here at HNU.
 Holy Names University’s School of Education faculty members have earned various degrees related to urban education and have had extensive experience in local urban schools.
 In addition to teaching the coursework of the program, they serve as field supervisors, academic advisors, and mentors.
-Adjunct faculty members, who teach many of the curriculum courses, are outstanding educational leaders who work in city school systems and community organizations.
+Adjunct faculty members, who teach many of the curriculum courses, are outstanding educational leaders who work in California city school systems and community organizations.

 Learn more!Contact an enrollment counselor

-Once you've completed HNU's Single Subject Teaching Credential program you will be qualified to teach middle school and high school in California public schools.
+Once you've completed HNU's Single Subject Teaching Credential program requirements, you will be qualified to teach middle school and high school in California public schools.

 This program will support your development in meeting the expectations of the California Commission on Teacher Credentialing (CTC).